Use Projects to Manage Content Access

 - Set permissions for a project, as well as the child projects, workbooks, and data sources in it.

 Lock permissions to apply the project’s default settings to all workbooks, data sources, and optionally child projects and their content.
-For information, see Lock content permissions.
+For information, see Permissions.

 - Permissions can be modified only from the project they’re locked on.
 Only admins, the owner, or project leaders can change permissions.